9 Productive Things to Do While You Wait in Line This Holiday Season

 Hopefully you’ve done some pre-planning since you’re already at the store, after all, but time spent in line can also be an opportune moment to go over your funds.
 Hey, even Santa checks his list twice!
 Whether you just remembered a last-minute must-have for someone on your list or caught some unexpected holiday sales that have left your total in the green—score!—spending time going over how much you’ve spent and how much you have left to burn can be a positive.
 Check out these 5 shopping tips for a stress-free holiday season.

 The last thing you may want to do during the holiday season is pay more bills, but if you’re planning to deck the halls and have the kiddos wake to a lit Christmas tree, it’s imperative you pay your electric bill.
 Instead of hoping you have enough left over to skimp by after shopping’s done, take some time in line to pay bills that are about to come due.
 You’ll rest easier knowing the essential are taken care off—so soundly, in fact, that you might not even hear Santa come down the chimney.

 With great holiday deals comes tons of not-so-great holiday spam.
 With the season of giving lining up with the season of consumer-driven sales, don’t be surprised to find your inbox flooded with buy one get one free deals and 20 percent off coupons.
 Time spent waiting in line is a great time to purge your inbox from spam and make sure you’re spotting all the discounts you really want.
-These are the 7 things organized people do every holiday season that you don’t.

 Don’t take everything labeled a “deal” at face value.
 Spend some time making sure you’re getting the best bet by comparing prices—both in store and online.
 To make things easier, be aware of stores that offer a price-match guarantee (such as Walmart, Best Buy, and Lowes); it’s a sure way to save you more money at the register.